Alien Olympics

 I can think of two events that would be suitable for the inaugural Alien Olympics:

-1. What we’re able to know (math)
+1. What we're able to know (mathematics)

 2. What we're able to do (energy manipulation)

+These two categories are already how we measure the success of past cultures.
 We write history books about famous inventors and mathematicians.
-Leaps in knowledge are already considered major milestones in human history.
-We remember that the Mayans described the concept of zero, Pythagoreus’ contributions to geometry, and Newton and Leibniz’s joint discovery of calculus.
+We remember that the Mayans described the concept of zero, Pythagoras' contributions to geometry, and Newton and Leibniz's joint discovery of calculus.
+These achievements matter because discovering the underlying principles that make up the universe is a goal of any intelligent life, human and alien alike.

 Even more impressive is just how useless these monuments are by traditional economic standards.
 The largest achievements in our history include gigantic graves made of stone, sports stadiums, and ornate temples for worship.
 It's not our trains and highways that make us special — it's our willingness to spend huge amounts of resources to build things just because we can.